“The Earth laughs in flowers.”

 Sweethaven Lavender Events

 My favorite times to visit Sweethaven are when the lavender is in bloom and again in the fall.
-The farm is bustling with events from late spring into the holiday season so be sure to watch their website, www.sweethavenlavender.com, or follow them on social media for dates, tickets, and other details.
+The farm is bustling with events from late spring into the holiday season so be sure to watch their website, www.sweethavenlavender.com, or follow them on social media for up-to-date lists of events, dates, tickets, and other details.
+If you live in the area, Sweethaven also offers a season pass so you can participate in all the farm has to offer.

 We would love to have you visit Virginia and I know you won’t want to miss a visit to Sweethaven!
 (I can’t help but call it Sweet-Heaven)